-The production of hormonal and inflammatory molecules that are dumped directly into the liver, leading to even more inflammation and hormonal reactions.
-If there is a layer of visceral organs like the liver, heart, kidneys, pancreas, and intestines, your body might become inflamed and your metabolism could suffer.
-Consuming alcohol would only make it worse.Consuming alcohol
+Hormonal and inflammatory wastes are often dumped in the liver, thus leading to more inflammation and hormonal imbalances.
+If there is a layer of fat on the most crucial organs like the liver, heart, kidneys, pancreas, and intestines, it could slow down your metabolism drastically and make the situation life-threatening.
+Consuming alcohol would only make it worse.

 Inflammation caused by excessive fat is the main contributor to heart disease and other inflammatory disorders.
 Visceral fat is associated with an increased risk for cardiovascular disease markers like high triglycerides, high blood pressure, and high cholesterol.

 We recommend consulting a fitness trainer and a nutritionist about how you may deal with the process.
-They would be best placed to create a personalized plan of action for you and should you stay on it, you would become fitter and better.
+They would be best placed to create a personalized plan of action for you.
+Should you stay on it, you would become fitter and better.

-You can go for fresh vegetables and fruits, lean protein, and complex carbohydrates such as beans, lentils, and sprouted grains for energy and fiber.
-Also try to include healthy vegetable oils for cooking like coconut, sunflower, olive, avocado, and grapeseed oils.
-Following the Mediterranean diet for a few months can deliver very good results in such cases.
+You can eat fresh vegetables and fruits, lean protein, and complex carbohydrates such as beans, lentils, and sprouted grains for energy and fiber.
+Cooking oils made of coconut, sunflower, olive, avocado, and grapeseed will also help.
+Remember that gluttony will not take you anywhere!

 It is important to understand that the process of weight loss does not happen overnight.
-But even a little weight loss will play an important role in reducing your visceral fat stores and this should be enough motivation for you to stick with a better eating practice and exercise program.
+But even a little weight loss will play an important role in reducing melting your visceral fat and this should be enough motivation for you to stick with a better eating practice and exercise program.